Before the Committee Meetings

 At the end of the Committee Sessions

-Near the end of the sessions, the chair should
+On the last day of the committees, the chair should

-ask for the delegates to propose suggestions for which two resolutions
+ask for the delegates to propose suggestions for which two proposals

 should be presented to the League as a whole.
 These must be proposals which